 - YO one last time and pull the working yarn through all 3 loops on the hook;

-- This is what a normal dc decrease looks like.
+- This is what a normal dc dec looks like.

 A double crochet invisible decrease (dc inv dec) is ideal for achieving a flawless finish.
 Unlike the normal decrease, this method combines two base stitches into one before making the dc stitch.